sdutrapereira/chartapalatina_kurpf-lzischeakademie/README.md

-# chartapalatina_kurpf-lzischeakademie
+# chartapalatina_kurpfäalzischeakademie
-A Gigapixel Storymap about the Academy of Science in the Palatinate 1763-1793
+A Gigapixel Storymap about the Academy of Sciences in the Electoral Palatinate (1763-1803)